(Originally posted March 12, 2018)

 I figured if I was going to blow it, I might as well get all the good stuff at once (chocolate, cookie, and gooeyness).

-Earlier today, after snacking on a few, I happened to notice the empty wrappers were labeled “Right” or “Left.”
-And, then to my horror, I noticed the wrappers on my desk were not equal.
+After snacking on a few, I happened to notice the empty wrappers were labeled “Right” or “Left.”
+And, then to my horror, I noticed the wrappers were not equal.
 Meaning, I’d eaten a few more “Left” than “Right.”

 My OCD kicked in.
 I’d have to even the score.
 After all, how could I sit there and look at three labels that had not given the Right/Left challenge a fair test?